-Ana and Johnny exit.
-She with her tapping sick; he entagled in her rhythm.
+(LA PREMIER and JOHNNY exit.
+SHE with her tapping stick; HE entangled in her rhythm.

-Beau enters the courtyard with his horn.
-He looks around carefully and then sits for a moment.
-Begins to try out a note of two--to get some one's attention.
-Nothing happings.
-He tries again.
+BEAU enters the courtyard with his horn.
+HE looks around carefully and then sits for a moment.
+Begins to try out a note or two -- to get someone's attention.
+Nothing happens.
+HE tries again.
 Nothing.
-He waits.
-Clarence pokes his head out of a window.
-Beau does not see him.
-Clarence leaves and returns with his own instrument.
+HE waits.
+CLARENCE pokes his head out of a window.
+BEAU does not see him.
+CLARENCE leaves and returns with his own instrument.
 Plays a phrase.
-Beau jumps and turns around.
-Clarence plays another.
-Beau answers with his own horn.
-Thier "conversation" continues until it becomes a duet.
-All Others come into the courtyard and enjoy the music.
-At the end they applaud,
+BEAU jumps and turns around.
+CLARENCE plays another.
+BEAU answers with his own horn.
+Their "conversation" continues until it becomes a duet.
+ALL OTHERS come into the courtyard and enjoy the music.
+At the end THEY applaud)

-Clarence: Well, how bout that.
-Ain'it he something?
-Beau Will you teach me?
-Clarence You like music, huh?
-Beau I don't just like it, it make my blood go.
-Clarence No kidding?
-You mean it's like a part of you that was there before you war--a part of your self that stood on the road and waited for you to find it, and be it?
-Beau Yeah.
+Well, how 'bout that.
+Ain't he something?

+Will you teach me?

+You like music, huh?

+I don't just like it, it makes my blood go.

+No kidding?
+You mean it's like a part of you that was there before you were -- a part of your self that stood on the road and waited for you to find it, and be it?

+Yeah.
 Yeah.
 That's it.